truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 Press <kbd>F2</kbd> or click **Save** to save the modified file.

 Press <kbd>F10</kbd>, <kbd>Esc</kbd>, or click **Quit** to exit the TUI.
-The `create` command will automatically execute upon exit.
+The `create` command automatically executes upon exit.
 {{< /expand >}}

-### Configuration Arguments
+### Create Configuration Arguments

 `create` has 7 available arguments for group configuration.
 They are: